Education in Joseon: Civil service examinations

-The civil service examinations, known as gwageo, assessed subject's ability to interpret the Chinese classics, in terms of official Neo-Confucian ideology.
+The civil service examinations, known as gwageo, assessed a student's ability to interpret the Chinese classics, in terms of official Neo-Confucian ideology.
 The gwageo were divided into civil and military sections.
 The gwageo system had been set up in the Goryeo dynasty, but reached its peak in the Joseon period.

 Noble status during the Joseon Dynasty was decided by education level; generally, passing court exams led to an easier path into upper class status.
 The upper class, referred to as yangban, was split into two groups: munban or mungwa, who were civilian officers and military officials.

 Different types of exams existed based on official court positions; two preliminary civil service exams, sogwa, were followed by one higher civil service exam, daegwa.
 When combined, the three exams were known as mungwa.
-The sogwa consisted of two smaller exams, known as the saengwon-si, which was composed of Confucian classics, and the jinsa-si, which contained essay writing.
+The sogwa consisted of two smaller exams, known as the saengwon-si, which examined Confucian classics, and the jinsa-si, which contained essay writing.